Animals Native to Australia

 Emu

-When you think of big birds, probably the first though that comes to your mind is the Ostrich, however, meet another big bird: The Emu.
+When you think of big birds, probably the first thought that comes to your mind is the Ostrich.
+However, meet another fascinating Australian animal: the Emu.
 This bird is Australia’s largest bird and the second-largest bird in the world, standing up to two meters tall.
 Flightless but incredibly fast, emus can run at speeds of up to 50 km/h (31 mph).
 They are often spotted in open plains and woodlands, where they forage for seeds, fruits, and insects.
 As important seed dispersers, emus contribute significantly to maintaining Australia’s ecosystems.

 Emu | Photo by Dawn McDonald

 The Tasmanian devil, found exclusively on the island of Tasmania, is known for its powerful bite and distinctive screeches.
+It is the world's largest carnivorous marsupial.
 This carnivorous marsupial plays a crucial role as a scavenger, helping to clean up ecosystems by consuming carrion.
 However, the species faces challenges from Devil Facial Tumor Disease (DFTD), a contagious cancer that has drastically reduced populations.
 Conservation programs are working tirelessly to protect and restore this iconic species.

 A close up of a brown Tasmanian devil